Planning a Wedding in Joshua Tree National Park

 Your special use permit does not include entrance fees for your guests.
 The current entrance fee is $30 per vehicle, which can be paid at the gate by cash or credit card.

 You’ll want to either let your guests know to expect this, or buy them passes before they head into the park.

 5. Make Sure Your Guests Know Where to Go

-A good solution for this is to stop by one of the park visitor centers for some free Joshua Tree National Park maps, or download and print a one from the park website.
+If you’d like to give your guests maps, stop by one of the park visitor centers for some free Joshua Tree National Park maps, or download and print one from the park website.
 Highlight the ceremony spot on each map before giving them to your guests.

 You should also give directions from the ceremony location in the National Park to the reception location.